-1. Trim for takeoff so that a light back pressure on the control wheel allows the airplane to lift from the runway.

-2. When checking the propeller feathering action, it is necessary to move the propeller control rapidly in and out of feathered position to prevent a drop of more than 500 RPM.
-Excessive manifold pressure will occur if the RPM count falls below 1000 during this check.

-3. Do not retract the landing gear prematurely on takeoff.

-4. To reduce wing flap operating loads, lower the wing flaps at airspeeds well below 125 miles per hour.

-5. Determine the position of the landing gear by checking the gear position lights.

-6. During landing, allow the main wheels to contact the ground while centering the rudder pedals.
-Apply additional back pressure to the control wheel and retract the wing flaps for good directional control and maximum effectiveness of brakes during landing roll.

-7. When the instrument lights are on, the gear position lights are dimmed for night flight.

-8. Be sure that all radio switches, light switches and pitot heat switch are in the off position before starting engines.

-9. Due to the responsive trim tab controls, a small adjustment in trim gives a rapid change in attitude.

-10. Engine shut down by use of the mixture controls may cause a rough stop during high ambient temperature conditions.
+- 1. Trim for takeoff so that a light back pressure on the control wheel allows the airplane to lift from the runway. - 2.
+When checking the propeller feathering action, it is necessary to move the propeller control rapidly in and out of feathered position to prevent a drop of more than 500 RPM.
+Excessive manifold pressure will occur if the RPM count falls below 1000 during this check. - 3.
+Do not retract the landing gear prematurely on takeoff. - 4.
+To reduce wing flap operating loads, lower the wing flaps at airspeeds well below 125 miles per hour. - 5.
+Determine the position of the landing gear by checking the gear position lights. - 6.
+During landing, allow the main wheels to contact the ground while centering the rudder pedals.
+Apply additional back pressure to the control wheel and retract the wing flaps for good directional control and maximum effectiveness of brakes during landing roll. - 7.
+When the instrument lights are on, the gear position lights are dimmed for night flight. - 8.
+Be sure that all radio switches, light switches and pitot heat switch are in the off position before starting engines. - 9.
+Due to the responsive trim tab controls, a small adjustment in trim gives a rapid change in attitude. - 10.
+Engine shut down by use of the mixture controls may cause a rough stop during high ambient temperature conditions.
 A spring loaded device on the throttle will shut down the engines by closing the throttle valves and shutting off air to the engines.
-As this mechanism is connected to and operated by the last 1/8 inch travel of the throttles, a stop on the quadrant prevents the throttles from being pulled fully aft and closing the throttle valves.

-This throttle cut-off is not intended to be used in lieu of the mixture control for engine shut down: it is to be used only when the mixture control is placed in idle cut-off and there is indication of a rough stop.

-11. During single engine flights be sure that the gear and flaps are fully retracted when climbing at the best single engine climb speed.
+As this mechanism is connected to and operated by the last 1/8 inch travel of the throttles, a stop on the quadrant prevents the throttles from being pulled fully aft and closing the throttle valves. - 11.
+This throttle cut-off is not intended to be used in lieu of the mixture control for engine shut down: it is to be used only when the mixture control is placed in idle cut-off and there is indication of a rough stop. - 12.
+During single engine flights be sure that the gear and flaps are fully retracted when climbing at the best single engine climb speed.
 Speeds above or below the best single engine climb speed will decrease climb performance.
 Close the cowl flap on the inoperative engine and trim the airplane to reduce drag.
-12. Fuel from auxiliary cells and from optional wing tip tanks is to be used in level flight only.
-Takeoffs should not be made using fuel from the auxiliary cells or tip tanks or with the main cells less than one-quarter full.

-Certain maneuvers should be avoided.
-These maneuvers could cause fuel to move away from fuel cell outlets.
-If the outlet is uncovered, the flow of fuel will be interrupted and a temporary loss of power may result.

-Running turning takeoffs, prolonged slips or skids in any pitch attitude, or any unusual or abrupt maneuvers which could cause uncovering of the fuel outlet should be avoided.

-13. The rudder pedals are suspended from a torque tube which extends across the fuselage.
+- 13. The shape of the wing fuel cells is such that in certain maneuvers the fuel may move away from the cell outlet.
+If the outlet is uncovered, the fuel flow will be interrupted and a temporary loss of power may result.
+Pilots can prevent inadvertent uncovering of the outlet by having adequate fuel in the cell selected and avoiding maneuvers which could result in uncovering the outlet.
+Running turning takeoffs should be avoided as fuel flow interruption may occur when the main cell selected is less than one-quarter full.
+Prolonged slips or skids in any pitch attitude or other unusual or abrupt maneuvers which could cause uncovering of the fuel outlet must be avoided when the cell selected is less than one-quarter full. - 14.
+Anti-collision lights should not be operating when flying through overcast and clouds since reflected light can produce spacial disorientation.
+Do not operate strobe lights when taxiing in the vicinity of other aircraft. - 15.
+The rudder pedals are suspended from a torque tube which extends across the fuselage.
 The pilot should become familiar with the proper positioning of his feet on the rudder pedals so as to avoid interference with the torque tube when moving the rudder pedals or operating the toe brakes.

-14. Anti-collision lights should not be operated in heavy haze or clouds, since reflected light can produce spacial disorientation.
-Show courtesy for other pilots by not operating strobe lights while taxiing in the vicinity of other aircraft.